zgcrowno/Captain-s-Log/Projects.gmx/README.txt

-		 	     --Implements: Crude, small, ineffectual projectiles of metallic composition 0902 hours: Attacks, persistent for past 24 minutes, now grow in number; participation estimated at 1 in 2400 residents 0927 hours: Attacks continue, payload carries on as planned, unhindered 0934 hours: Recollect earlier conversation with Dr. Francis Stuart (Father), and many more shared prior 0936 hours: Contemplate situation, weigh pros and cons, consult ship's onboard calculus 0944 hours: Issue order to retaliate, and disseminate said order to squadron upon initial compliance of personal crew 0951 hours: Attacks, now persistent for past 1.216666666667 hours, grow exponentially; participation estimated at 1.72 in 2 residents
+		 	     --Implements: Crude, small, ineffectual projectiles of metallic composition 0902 hours: Attacks, persistent for past 24 minutes, now grow in number; participation estimated at 1 in 2400 residents 0927 hours: Attacks continue, payload carries on as planned, unhindered 0934 hours: Recollect earlier conversation with Father, and many more shared prior 0936 hours: Contemplate situation, weigh pros and cons, consult ship's onboard calculus 0944 hours: Issue order to retaliate, and disseminate said order to squadron upon initial compliance of personal crew 0951 hours: Attacks, now persistent for past 1.216666666667 hours, grow exponentially; participation estimated at 1.72 in 2 residents